 Did the breakpoint get hit.
 If yes, then the function is set up to be triggered correctly.

 This is helpful when you are not seeing the correct data passed when certain events are triggered.
-Chances are the data being sent in the function is incorrect.
+It is likely that the data being sent in the function is incorrect.

 Below is a breakdown of the different output results you see.
-This is not a comprehensive list as the output will be specific to your implementation.
+This is not a comprehensive list as the output is specific to your implementation.
 The log output may change at any time due to updates and enhancements.

-The library begins to read data such as the UDO, Meta Data, DOM data and more.
+The library reads data such as the UDO, Meta Data, DOM data and more

 All Tags EXTENSIONS